 Energy bills could increase again in October after predicted 50% jump in April

-Energy UK chief executive Emma Pinchbeck said bills were expected to rise not just in April but again in October ‘if nothing changes’.

-Energy bills could increase again in October after a predicted 50% jump for millions of households in the spring, an industry boss has warned.
+Energy bills could increase again in October after a predicted 50 per cent jump for millions of households in the spring, an industry boss has warned.

 Emma Pinchbeck, chief executive of Energy UK the trade body for suppliers, said bills were expected to rise not just in April but again in October “if nothing changes” as the spike in wholesale gas prices fed through to domestic bills.